Barkhausen-Institut/roadrunner/doc/configspace.md

 ### Templates

 All string values are considered Lua templates, thus can dynamically include values from variables or even more comple expressions.
-RoadRunner uses the etlua templates.
+RoadRunner uses the [etlua](https://github.com/leafo/etlua) templates.
-A simple variable insertion looks like this: `This is a: <? animal =>`.
+A simple variable insertion looks like this: `This is a: <%- animal %>`.

 ### Expressions & Program